-If agitator motor runs hot, unit may shut off.
-Wait for motor to cool, then activate the manual reset on Main Control Panel by depressing button.
-If unit does not run properly, refer to troubleshooting sections of manual.
+If the agitator motor runs hot, the unit may shut off.
+Wait for the motor to cool, then activate the manual reset on the Main Control panel by depressing the button.
+If the unit does not run properly, refer to troubleshooting sections of the manual.
 The agitator motor should start quickly and run smoothly.
-If not, shut motor off immediately and check the cause.
-Low voltage, incorrect power supply, bad bearings, or misconnected wiring could cause motor failure.
+If not, shut the motor off immediately and check the cause.
+Low voltage, incorrect power supply, bad bearings, or mis-connected wiring could cause motor failure.
 These conditions void the motor warranty.
 Overload conditions can be detected by checking the electrical current (amperage) compared with nameplate current (amperage) located on the body of the motor.

-AGITATOR MOTOR REPLACEMENT: (See Illustration H) Disconnect power from machine.
-Remove chain guard and drive chain.
-Lay machine down and remove bottom guard.
-Take note of electrical connections and unhook motor drive wires.
-Loosen hose clamp on rear airlock input tube.
-Slide hose off airlock.
-Remove airlock and motor drive assembly out of base.
-Note: When agitator motor is replaced reverse this procedure for assembly.
+AGITATOR MOTOR REPLACEMENT: See Illustration I. Disconnect power from the machine.
+Remove the chain guard and drive chain.
+Lay the machine down and remove the bottom guard.
+Take note of the electrical connections and unhook the motor drive wires.
+Loosen the hose clamp on the rear airlock input tube.
+Slide the hose off the airlock.
+Remove the airlock and motor drive assembly from the base.
+Note: When the agitator motor is replaced, reverse this procedure for assembly.
 Remove four reducer flange bolts with a 9/16" socket wrench.
-(If bolts are difficult to reach, remove reducer unit from airlock for better access.)
-Pry motor from speed reducer a slight distance, using a large flat blade screwdriver placed in one of the slots where they join together.
-Pull motor unit straight away from speed reducer, retaining key.
-If motor does not separate easily, contact factory for assistance.
-Before installing replacement motor, refer to motor nameplate.
-Check connection of new cord for correct voltage (low or high) and proper rotation of motor output shaft (counterclockwise facing output shaft).
-Rotate keyways of motor shaft and quill (input) of speed reducer to 12:00 o'clock position.
-Assemble the key 3/4" off the end of the motor shaft and coat motor shaft with anti-seize compound.
+If the bolts are difficult to reach, remove the reducer unit from the airlock for better access.
+Pry the motor from the speed reducer a slight distance, using a large flat head screwdriver placed in one of the slots where they join together.
+Pull the motor unit straight away from the speed reducer, retaining the key.
+If the motor does not separate easily, contact the factory for assistance.
+Before installing the replacement motor, refer to the motor nameplate.
+Check the connection of the new cord for correct voltage (low or high) and proper rotation of the motor output shaft (counterclockwise facing the output shaft).
+Rotate the keyways of the motor shaft and quill (input) of the speed reducer to a 12:00 position.
+Assemble the key 3/4" off the end of the motor shaft and coat the motor shaft with anti-seize compound.
 Align and insert the motor shaft carefully into the input quill.
-(A flat blade screwdriver may be helpful to keep key in place as motor shaft is inserted or centerpunch motor shaft.)
-Secure to flange with four hex bolts.
+A flat head screwdriver may be helpful to keep the key in place as the motor shaft is inserted or centerpunch the motor shaft.
+Secure to the flange with four hex bolts.